Sign in

 Materials

 • Acceptable valve materials are listed in ASME B16.34.
-Group 1 and 2 are considered listed and acceptable material.
+Groups 1 and 2 are considered listed and acceptable materials.

-• Standard specifies material requirement for trims, and other listed parts.
+• The standard specifies material requirements for trims and other listed parts.

 • Stem